Cartoon Art Class and Course Descriptions

 Tools and Colors in Cartooning Course

 In cartooning art classes, students learn the different mediums and tools available to cartoonists, including pencils and different types of inks.
-Students examine how elements of character presentation, including colors palettes and clothing, affect the way people perceive a cartoon and its validity.
+Students examine how elements of character presentation, including color palettes and clothing, affect the way people perceive a cartoon and its validity.
 Techniques for illustrating the passing of time and ways to express feelings, often with the use of shadows, are identified.
 Students learn how to capture images using photography and transfer them to paper with ink.

 Cartooning Portfolio Course